How Much Does Terrazzo Flooring Cost?

 With terrazzo you also have the rather cool possibility of creating matching staircases for seamless flooring design.

-Terrazzo flooring material costs will range dramatically depending on what kind of aggregate you want – simple stone aggregates are fairly inexpensive, but if you want to add huge quartz or marble chips it’s going to be quite costly.
+Terrazzo flooring material costs will fluctuate dramatically depending on what kind of aggregate you use – simple stone aggregates are fairly inexpensive, but if you want to add huge quartz or marble chips it’s going to be quite costly.

 Unlike hardwood, porcelain tiles or other standard flooring products, there aren’t any specific terrazzo brands.
 Instead there are many professional terrazzo flooring manufacturers/ installation contractors established across the USA, most of whom offer a full range of the most common terrazzo options.
 A good place to start your search for a contractor is the National Terrazzo & Mosaic Association website.